Home 70s Culture & Lifestyles 70s Music Contact

 elvis presley

-He changed the face of rock n' roll culture that became a permanent condition, and inspired legions.
-He presents as a time gone by, when the world was happier, swingin', rockin' and full of life.
+Elvis Presley changed the face of pop music to a point where those changes became a permanent condition and inspired many future performs.
+He presented as an era gone by, when the world was happier, swingin', rockin' and full of life.
 His death in 1977 came as a crushing blow to the Elvis world.
 August 16, 1977, on the eve of yet another tour, Presley was found dead on his bathroom floor.
-The amount of drugs he'd been consuming was so profound that he suffered liver damage and an enlarged colon, plus was afflicted with extreme paranoia.
-His tours before that had suffered miserably, and loyal fans were expressing outrage and disappointment over his lackluster performances, short sets, and fumbling speech.
+The amount of drugs he'd been consuming was so profound that he suffered liver damage and an enlarged colon.
+He was also afflicted with extreme paranoia.
+His tours began to suffer miserably, and loyal fans were expressing outrage and disappointment over his lackluster performances, short sets, and fumbling speech.

 The pressures upon people like Elvis take their toll.
 For some, the legends continue, for others, they are found only in our memories.
 Elvis is no longer a first name, but a signature that will endure time.
 The collage I created above is how I care to remember him; young, tough, vibrant, and an incredible performer.